seanbreckenridge/dbsentinel/README.md

 This is a work in progress

 A counterpart to <https://sean.fish/mal_unapproved/>.
-That lists entries that have yet to be approved
+That lists entries that have yet to be approved, denied entries and deleted entries

 This lists entries that are approved, with the most recently approved entries at the top

-Planned stuff:

-- Display all the cached info as a basic SPA
-- Ping unapproved instance to get a list of all unapproved items periodically
-- API which the SPA requests to (and anyone else can use -- should allow CORS anything on it)
+# WORK IN PROGRESS

+- [ ] frontend with discord login
+- [ ] dashboard that shows stats etc.
+- [ ] API for deleted/denied/unapproved ids/names
+- [ ] roles to give people more permissions
+- [ ] let users refresh data for old entries
-- integrate with [notify-bot](https://github.com/seanbreckenridge/mal-notify-bot) so that sources added there get added to the website (also allow items which arent in #feed -- so this can source anything)
+- [ ] integrate with [notify-bot](https://github.com/seanbreckenridge/mal-notify-bot) so that sources added there get added to the website (also allow items which arent in #feed -- so this can source anything) -- only show on website through a domain allowlist
-- let a user request their list and only show items that arent on their list already
+- [ ] connect IDs to anilist (using local `URLCache`)
+- [ ] connect IDs to tmdb (manually, users can submit requests)